TheBestTvarynka/tbt/content/posts/how-rdp-scard-logon-works/index.md

 Surprisingly, we will follow the second path.
 We will use the following open-source SSPI implementation: [github/Devolutions/sspi-rs](https://github.com/Devolutions/sspi-rs).
 It supports both Kerberos password-based and scard-based logon and has various other pros:

-* More easy to set-up and configure.
+* Easier to set up and configure.
 * Easier logs reading and configuring.
-* Do not need to install new packages (e.g. `libkrb5-dev`) and link them with FreeRDP.
+* Do not need to install new packages (e.g., `libkrb5-dev`) and link them with FreeRDP.
 * Implemented in Rust :upside_down_face:.

 ## Scard credentials

-The CredSSP client transfers user's username, password, and domain to the target server during password-based logon.
+During password-based logon, the CredSSP client transfers the user's username, password, and domain to the target server.
-In turn, the target server tries to login the user using this credentials.
+In turn, the target server tries to log in the user using these credentials.
 But we cannot send the smart card to the target server :upside_down_face:.
 According to the specification, smart card credentials are defined as follows:

 ```js